vlastavesely/gtksourceview-langs/README.md

 ### javascript.lang
 * *copied from GtkSourceView 3.24.3*.
-* added highlighting of trailing whitespaces.
+* added highlighting of trailing whitespaces and spaces before a tab.

 ### json.lang
 * *copied from GtkSourceView 3.24.3*.
-* added highlighting of trailing whitespaces.
+* added highlighting of trailing whitespaces and spaces before a tab.
 * changed color of property to be different from color of value.

 ### latte.lang